aforechi/PointCloud/README.md

 ## Conclusion and Future Works

-This project has demonstrated the capability of reading a point cloud to memory in order to rotate around x-y-z axis by pre-defined angle in degree for latter writing the resulting point cloud to disk.
+This project has demonstrated the capability of reading a point cloud to memory in order to align the vertical body along with the y-axis and latter writing the resulting point cloud to disk without changing the body position in space.

-This project could be employed in conjunction with another project that detects objects in point clouds and automatically determine the rotation of the body w.r.t. the vertical axis y.
-The segmentation of point clouds could be investigated using Deep Learning algorithms and the orientation angle of the object could be determined by Principal Component Analysis (PCA).

-In the PCA method, the biggest eigenvector aligns with the axis where the points are widely spread.
-There are many applications of this technique in Computer Vision, but cite one that might be relevant for removing pedestrian trace from point cloud data I would suggest reading this [paper](http://www.ijmerr.com/uploadfile/2020/0417/20200417064018858.pdf).
-Eigenvectors computed by PCA are not uniquely defined due to sign ambiguity.
-PCA supports fast ad-hoc “sign flip” technique described in the paper [Bro07](https://www.osti.gov/servlets/purl/920802).
+In the future, this project could be employed in conjunction with Machine Learning classification methods to detect objects in point clouds and help disambiguate the eigenvector direction based on the object type ([Airplane](./data/airplane.xyz), [Pearson](./data/human.xyz), [Guitar](./data/guitar.xyz)).
+This is specially relevant because eigenvectors computed by PCA are not uniquely defined due to [sign ambiguity](https://www.osti.gov/servlets/purl/920802).

-This project has demonstrated the relevance of linear algebra for solving real world problems and the importance of OO Programming and Design Patterns towards the motto "Coding for Humanity" as my former advisor used to say.
+This project has demonstrated the relevance of linear algebra for solving real world problems and the importance of OO Programming and Agile best practices, such as Unit Testing and Refactoring.

 ## Acknowledgments

-I would like to greatly thank Correvate for this opportunity and Vanhack for being so supportive.
+I would like to thank Correvate for this opportunity and Vanhack for being so supportive.